FrankYang-17/FrankYang-17.github.io/_pages/about.md

 ---

 # 👨‍🎓 About Me
-I am a second-year Ph.D. student at Peking University, advised by Prof. Xuejun Yang and Prof. Wenjing Yang.
+I am a third-year Ph.D. student at Peking University, advised by Prof. Xuejun Yang and Prof. Wenjing Yang.
 I earned my B.S. degree at China University of Geosciences in 2023.
+Prior to that, I served for two years in the People’s Liberation Army.

 My primary research interest focus on **Foundation Models for Multimodal Learning**.
 I am also interested in **Causal Inference** and **Reinforcement Learning**.
 My overarching research goal is to build reliable and generalizable multimodal intelligence, with a focus on developing principled methods that integrate vision, language, and structured reasoning under real-world conditions.